 Walk-in showers will have no doors.
 However, they can still have some kind of enclosure like a glass box to allow cohesiveness and design to your bathroom.

-Glass shower doors and walls are there so that there is a separation between your shower area and the toilet or your vanity.
+Glass shower doors and walls are there so that there is a separation between your enclosure and the toilet or your vanity.
 This glass wall can also give you the privacy you need that walk-in showers are usually not known for by opting for a frosted glass or adding decals on the glass walls.

 Is A Door Shower A Good Idea?